stefandz/MSE_nRF52_Arduino/README.md

 ### Drivers

-- [SiLabs CP2104 driver](http://www.silabs.com/products/mcu/pages/usbtouartbridgevcpdrivers.aspx) is required for USB to Serial when using with Feather nRF52832
+- none required

 ## Bootloader

 Bootloader can be updated via UF2 file or DFU if already existed.
-Or flash on new blank chip using following guide
+Or flash on new blank chip using following guide.

-### Update Bootloader with UF2 ( nRF52840 only and require 0.4.0+ )

-This only works with nRF52840 and require existing bootloader version is at least 0.4.0:

-- Quickly doulbe tap reset button to put your board in to bootloader mode.
-A mass storage device i.e `FTHR840BOOT` will appear
-- Download latest UF2 for your board i.e `update-{BOARD}-{version}_nosd.uf2` from [Adafruit_nRF52_Bootloader release page](https://github.com/adafruit/Adafruit_nRF52_Bootloader/releases)
-- Drap and drop the UF2 file into `FTHR840BOOT` drive to perform update then wait until the board reset.x

-### Update Bootloader with DFU

-To upgrade to the latest Bootloader + Softdevice using the serial port within Arduino IDE.

-- Select `Tools > Board > Adafruit Feather nRF52840 Express`
-- Select `Tools > Programmer > Bootloader DFU for Bluefruit nRF52`
-- Select `Tools > Burn Bootloader`
-- **WAIT** until the process complete ~30 seconds

-**Note: close the Serial Monitor before you click "Burn Bootloader".
-Afterwards, you shouldn't close the Arduino IDE, unplug the Feather, launch Serial Monitor etc ... to abort the process.
-There is a high chance it will brick your device!
-Do this with care and caution.**

-### Burning new Bootloader
+### Burning new Bootloader (recommended)

 To burn the bootloader from within the Arduino IDE, you will need the following tools installed on your system and available in the system path:

 - Segger [JLink Software and Documentation Pack](https://www.segger.com/downloads/jlink)
 - Nordic [nRF5x Command Line Tools](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Command-Line-Tools)